DouglasReisofc/wuzapi/API.md

 ## Get Message Info

 Retrieves cached details for a message, including any media metadata when available.
-Requires the chat JID, sender JID and message ID so the lookup uniquely identifies the message.
+Requires the chat JID, sender JID (device suffix optional) and message ID so the lookup uniquely identifies the message.

 Endpoint: _/api/chat/message_